TomNisbet/nqsap/docs/_docs/build-04-alu.md

 |====

-The B operation is not used by a standalone instruction, but the ALU functionality of it is used by the CALL instruction so that B can be used for temporary storage.
+The B operation is not used by a standalone instruction, but the ALU functionality of it was used by the CALL instruction so that B can be used for temporary storage.
+The B register was later redesigned to add its own bus transceiver to allow direct read access.

 The ALU also has an all-zero bits operation and an all-one bits operation that may be useful.
 While there isn't a good application for these as user-accessible instructions, they might be helpful in the microcode to get all zeros or all ones onto the bus.
 For example, a single-byte CLR instruction could leverage all-zero to implement a register clear that would be faster and more compact that using a load immediate 0 instruction.

 ## Flags